About me

 What happens in counselling?

-I approach therapy as a place for genuine connection, reflection and meaning-making.
+I approach talk therapy as a place for genuine connection, reflection and meaning-making.

 Changes that can occur through counselling may include: insight, new ways of relating to ourselves, our emotions and our wider world.
 In counselling I acknowledge the varied effects of oppression, as well as the daily acts of resistance people and collectives use against such forces.